Five ways to bring down your bills this summer

 Use the summer sun to your advantage.
 During the day, keep blinds and curtains drawn to keep the house cool, but as evening draws in throw them wide open and let your rooms soak up as much natural daylight as possible, thus negating the need to turn the lights on.

 Invest in insulation

 It’s a rare thing indeed when it gets so hot we Brits start complaining about the summer, but it does happen nonetheless.
 When heatwaves strike, it’s tempting to plug in fans and air-conditioning devices, and cooling appliances such as fridges and freezers go into overdrive.
 Consider insulating your house instead.
 This measure is usually associated with keeping the heat in during winter, but in the summer months it works to keep heat out, too.
 It’s a year-round investment and one that’ll help reduce your energy bills whatever the weather.
-Read our handy guide to DIY home insulation here.
+Read our handy guide to roof and loft insulation.